mjames940/A1-ISQA3420/USECASES.md

 Preconditions: <br />
   * OSS Software components has relavant data <br />
-  * Properproject infomormation has been provided <br />
+  * Proper project infomormation has been provided <br />

 Main Success Scenario: Manager recieves accurate license and vulnerability information for the requested project packages <br />
 Failed End Conditions: Manager recieves inacurrate or invalid license and vulnerability information for the requested project packages <br />
-Trigger: Manager identifies project information to which license and vulnerability information is provided <br />
+Trigger: Manager identifies project information to which license and vulnerability information is requested <br />

 ##Use Case 2 <br />